-If a respiratory disease has set you back, we'll help you move forward
+If a respiratory disease has set you back, we can help you claim compensation

 Lung disease, or respiratory disease, encompasses a range of disorders affecting the lungs - from asthma and infections such as pneumonia to chronic obstructive pulmonary disease (COPD) and cancer.